-We hired a car and stayed at The Sheraton Salobre Golf Resort after seeing some bargain offers online we bagged ourselves a good deal for 5 nights.
+We hired a car and stayed at Salobre Hotel Resort & Serenity after seeing some bargain offers online we bagged ourselves a good deal for 5 nights.
 Although we aren’t golfers we’ve stayed at a couple of golf resort hotels and they’ve all be really nice.
 The hotel itself was perfect, luxurious, with classy guests, well behaved children (and not too may of them either!)
 It was set in the mountains away from the popular tourist resorts.
 Most days we perched ourselves at their adults only infinity pool with Bali style daybeds, quite romantic.
 However poor Phil had to get up early morning to bagsie a bed, despite signs asking guests not to, it was worth it.

 The food was stunning all meals were served buffet style and each evening there was a different type of food.
 Breakfasts were to die for, so much choice.
 We were asked on the way into the Breakfast room if we wanted Champagne?
 She didn’t need to ask twice!
 Well she did actually, to see if we wanted white or pink!